 BetMGM MI and PokerStars MI Will Benefit Hugely

-At the moment, there are only two operators in Michigan offering online poker — BetMGM Poker MI and PokerStars MI.
+At the moment, there are only two operators in Michigan offering online poker — the BetMGM Poker MI App and the PokerStars MI App.
 Both stand to reap huge benefits if Michigan joins the MSIGA, since both are also live in New Jersey.
 The two operators could share a player pool that would rival WSOP, which is live in Nevada and New Jersey, but not Michigan (yet).

 But that would be the extent of the gains for BetMGM and PokerStars — at least until Pennsylvania joins the compact if that state also decides to do so.

 While Delaware is a MSIGA member, it is also a closed market.
 Three racinos in the state are the only properties authorized for online poker, and each is currently using a skin powered by 888 to do so.

 Although lawmakers in Nevada passed a bill in 2013 — specifically, AB 114, which prohibits issuing an interactive gaming license for five years to operators that offered online gaming after 2006 — PokerStars has not re-applied for licensure with the NGCB.
 The regulator has also not said whether PokerStars is welcome to return to the Silver State.
 The status quo leaves Nevada as a monopoly for WSOP NV.